Kylie Minogue's 2009 North American tour

-In 2009, Australian singer Kylie Minogue embarked on her first concert tour of North America.
-It was her eleventh concert tour in total.
-The tour took place following the release of her tenth studio album X (2007), and previewed material from her then-upcoming eleventh studio album Aphrodite (2010).
+In 2009, Australian singer Kylie Minogue embarked on her first concert tour of North America, her eleventh concert tour at that point in her career.
+The tour took place following the release of her tenth studio album X (2007), and featured new material from her then-upcoming eleventh studio album, Aphrodite (2010).

-Minogue initially adopted the working title "For You, for Me" when the tour was announced, however this title was not retained and certain promotional materials would later refer to "KylieUSA2009".
-The tour began on 30 September 2009 in Oakland, California, at the Fox Theatre and concluded on 13 October 2009 in New York City at the Hammerstein Ballroom.
-It received favourable reviews from music critics and grossed over $3 million.
+Minogue had initially given the tour the working title For You, For Me upon its announcement; however, this name was not retained, with certain promotional materials later referencing the tour as KylieUSA2009.
+The nine-date mini-tour began on 30 September 2009 at the Fox Theatre in Oakland, California, and concluded on 13 October 2009 in New York City, after three nights at the famed Hammerstein Ballroom.
+The tour and concerts received favourable reviews from music critics, and grossed over US$3 million (or roughly $4.5 million in 2026).